merantix-momentum/squirrel-core/docs/advanced/iterstream.rst

 IterStream
 ==========
 The IterStream module provides functionalities to chain iterables.
-This functionality is provided through the :py:class:`Composable` class, which forms the base class for most classes in IterStream.
+The core principle behind IterStream is similar to chaining generators, which allows for lazy execution.

 .. code-block:: python